Zach Mackin

 Hello, I am Zach Mackin!

-I am currently a PhD Candidate in Statistics at Texas A&M University.
-Before that, I graduated with a degree in Statistics and Computer Science at University of California Berkeley.
-My technical research includes Deep Learning, Reinforcement Learning, Causal Inference, and Extreme Value Theory/Risk Analysis.
-Outside of this, I research factors that cause societal risk, such as AI Alignment, Nuclear Warfare, and Authoritarianism.
+I am currently a PhD Candidate in Statistics at Texas A&M University, where I am advised by Raymond Wong and co-advised by Bani Mallick.
+I am also an NSF NRT-AI fellow.
+Previously, I graduated with a degree in Statistics and Computer Science at the University of California Berkeley.
+My technical research broadly includes Functional Data Analysis, uncertainty quantification in deep learning models, and forecasting.
+In addition to this, I research factors that pose societal risks, including AI Alignment, Nuclear Warfare, and Authoritarianism.

 My research experience has been in a variety of domains from identifying illegal sand mines with the UC Berkeley School of Information, reducing risk of wildfires as a member of the Public Safety Power Shutoff team at PG&E, forecasting human sleep data with the Center for Human Sleep Science, exploring a country’s risk of defaulting with the Economist Intelligence Unit, accounting for growth in pollution within the Chesapeake Bay with the Chesapeake Legal Alliance, and effectively developing UAVs with Berkeley EECS.

-Additionally, I have extensive teaching experiences within Mathematics, Statistics, Computer Science, and Data Science courses.
+Additionally, I have extensive teaching experience in Mathematics, Statistics, Computer Science, and Data Science.

-In my free time I enjoy hiking, golf, disc golf (I am a member of the TAMU Disc Golf Team), traveling, reading, writing, and developing forecasts for sports, geopolitics, and existential risk.
+In my free time, I enjoy hiking, golf, disc golf (I am a member of the TAMU Disc Golf Team), traveling, reading, and writing.

 Thank you for visiting my page!
 To reach out you can send an email to zmackin307 (at) gmail (dot) com or connect with me on Linkedin.